-MNCPA and Minnesota BOA requirements
+MNCPA and Minnesota Board of Accountancy requirements

 - The MNCPA requires all members whose firms are engaged in public accounting in Minnesota, and who perform services within the scope of the AICPA practice monitoring standards, to enroll in the peer review program.

 - Peer reviews ordinarily take place every three years.